-Studies have shown that brain wave oscillations are altered in patients suffering from conditions such as Major Depression Disorder (MDD), Autism, Traumatic Brain Injury (TBI), and Post-Traumatic Stress Disorder (PTSD), Anxiety, and more.
+Studies have shown altered brain wave oscillations in patients suffering from conditions such as Major Depressive Disorder (MDD), Autism, Traumatic Brain Injury (TBI), Post-Traumatic Stress Disorder (PTSD), Anxiety, and more.
 MeRT treatment protocol uses a magnetic field to balance and stimulate brain function.
-The technology involves using very sophisticated diagnostics and imaging so that the treatment is customized for each individual and a personalized protocol is then tailored based on the location, frequency, and amount of power used by the magnet, specific to each person’s unique condition.
-MeRT is used to improve brain communication, synchronization, and can lead to significant and long-lasting improvements.
+The technology involves using sophisticated diagnostics and imaging to customize the treatment for each individual.
+We then tailor a personalized protocol based on the location, frequency, and amount of power used by the magnet, specific to each person’s unique condition.
+As a result, MeRT can improve brain communication and synchronization and can lead to significant and long-lasting improvements.

 Much of the initial MeRT research has been done by the U.S. Department of Defense for veterans returning from combat.
 There is an article that was published in Defense One that further explains the DOD’s research and the benefits that MeRT has been shown to have on people suffering from TBI, PTSD, and MDD.
 Additional studies have been completed in the private sector on other conditions.